bagley/wptool/README.md

 *Hosting Note: If you plan on putting wptool on your own server/website, like onto a hosting account you have, please see the note in the "Hosting WPTool" section before doing so.*

-##Some Basic Ones
+##Some Basic Starting Options

 Here are some basic ones to get you started off right:

-wpstats
-^--- Show basic infomation about the site (url, theme, status)
+wpstats   <--- Show basic infomation about the site (url, theme, status)

-wpdb
-^--- Show info about the database (user, password, tables)
+wpdb     <--- Show info about the database (user, password, tables)

-wplogin
-^--- This will give you a link that you can click with your browser and automatically be logged in as an administrator.
+wplogin  <--- This will give you a link that you can click with your browser and automatically be logged in as an administrator.

-wpfix
-^--- This will quickly clear up most caches and clear things up.
+wpfix    <--- This will quickly clear up most caches and clear things up.
 Also try 'wpht'

 Towards the bottom I have some scenarios of what commands to use in common situations, like a wsod.